sokolhessnerlab/resources/guides/r.md

 ### Our Packages

-At the moment, the packages we are actively developing and maintainging are:
+At the moment, the packages we are actively developing and maintaining are:

 - [`shlab.imgct`](https://github.com/sokolhessnerlab/shlab.imgct)
 - [`shlab.utils`](https://github.com/sokolhessnerlab/shlab.utils)